Home

 Getting Groceries

 The bigger cities have big supermarkets that meet Western standards.
-Many familiar Western brands can be bought there as well as products from Kenya and elsewhere.
+Many familiar Western brands can be bought there as well as Kenyan food brands.
 The prices are still lower, but not so much lower than in most Western countries.
 Most Kenyans cannot afford to buy anything there.
 They buy their necessities at small local shops, on street markets or directly from producers.

 Food safety